McConnell v. Federal Election Commission

 United States Supreme Court

 540 U.S. 93 (2003)

 In 2002, Congress passed the Bipartisan Campaign Reform Act (BCRA) to respond to concerns about campaign finance reform.
-Titles I and II of the act imposed new restrictions on the use of soft money by candidates and “electioneering communications.”
-Titles II and III of the act restricted candidates’ access to discounted airtime based on the type of their advertisements, and prohibited individuals under seventeen years of age from making contributions to political parties.
-Title V of the act required broadcasters to keep and make available records of request for political advertisements.
-Senator Mitch McConnell (plaintiff) challenged BCRA as unconstitutional under the First Amendment.
-McConnell brought suit against the Federal Election Commission (FEC) (defendant).
-A three judge panel ruled parts of the statute constitutional and other parts unconstitutional.
+Titles I and II of the act imposed new restrictions on the use of soft money by candidates and on “electioneering communications.”
+Title II also imposed limits on political parties' ability to make unlimited independent expenditures, i.e., expenditures that were not coordinated with the parties' candidates.
+Titles III and IV of the act restricted candidates’ access to discounted airtime based on the type of their advertisements and prohibited individuals under 17 years of age from making contributions to political parties.
+Title V of the act required broadcasters to keep and make available records of requests for political advertisements.
+Senator Mitch McConnell (plaintiff) brought an action against the Federal Election Commission (FEC) (defendant), asserting that BCRA was unconstitutional under the First Amendment.
+A three-judge panel of the district court ruled parts of the statute constitutional and other parts unconstitutional.
 The United States Supreme Court granted review.